Workers’ Compensation

 Qualifying for Workers’ Compensation in Hillsboro, Oregon

-If the company you work for has even one employee, they’re generally required to carry workers’ compensation insurance, unless their payroll is less than $500 for any 30-day period or you do certain types of work in their home, such as cleaning and maintenance.
+If the company you work for has even one employee, they’re generally required to carry workers’ compensation insurance, unless their payroll is less than $500 for any 30 days or you do certain types of work in their home, such as cleaning and maintenance.
 If you experience any of the following, you can file a workers’ comp claim to cover your treatment costs, lost wages, and possibly other benefits.

-- An on-the-job injury or workplace accident
+- On-the-job injury or workplace accident

 - Work-related illnesses caused by hazardous substances or allergens (otherwise known as occupational diseases)